zbravos/Northwestern_Projects/README.md

 SSH into the control node and follow the steps below:
 - Copy the Ansible Config file to a running container.
-- Update the config file to include your VM’s IP
+- Update the config file to include your VMâ€™s IP
 - Run the playbook, and navigate to your VM to check that the installation worked as expected.